Stewmath/oracles-randomizer-ng/doc/ages_hard_guide.md

   slingshot.
 (TODO: video)
 - D3: Fight Shadow Hag with Hyper Slingshot.
 (Regular slingshot also seems technically possible but isn't in logic due to being really precise.)
+- D4: Jump across the 5-tile lava gap to the miniboss area with cape + bombs (no pegasus seeds).
+With pegasus seeds, this is in normal logic.
+(TODO: video)
 - D4: Get two chests by hitting switches with feather + boomerang instead of seed shooter. [[Video]](https://imgur.com/6VwIghQ)
 - D4: Skip switch hook by taking the miniboss portal, bomb jumping to the bridge